CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 3. The clickbait

 “We increased clickthrus by 307%!”
-You’ve probably seen sensational headlines like this being thrown around by people in the optimisation industry.
+You’ve probably seen sensational headlines like this being thrown around by people in the optimization industry.
 Hopefully, like us, you’ve developed a strong sense of cynicism when you read results like this.
 The first question I always ask is “But how much did sales increase by?”.
 Chances are, if the result being reported fails to mention the impact on final sales then what they actually saw in their test results was this pattern that we’ve affectionately dubbed “The clickbait”.

 Test results that follow this pattern will show a large increase in the conversion rate to the next step but then this improvement quickly fades away in the later steps and finally there is little or no improvement to Order Confirmation.